-☑ Filed by the Registrant

-□ Filed by a party other than the Registrant
+√ F Filed by the Registrant ☐ Filed by a party other than the Registrant

-CHECK THE APPROPRIATE BOX:
+СНЕ ECK THE APPROPRIATE BOX:

-□ Preliminary Proxy Statement
+Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))
+Confidential, for Use of the Commission Only (as perm itted by Rule 14a-6(e)(2))

-- Definitive Proxy Statement
+√ Definitive Proxy Statement

-- Definitive Additional Materials
+Definitive Additional Materials

-- □ Soliciting Material under §240.14a-12
+Soliciting Material under §240.14a-12

+RenaissanceRe RenaissanceRe Holdings Ltd.

-(Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant)
+(Name of Registrant as (Name of Person(s) Filing Proxy Sta

-PAYMENT OF FILING FEE (CHECK ALL BOXES THAT APPLY):
+PAY PAYMENT OF FILING FEE (CHECK ALL BOXES THAT APPLY):

-- No fee required - □ Fee paid previously with preliminary materials
+√ No fee required

+Fee paid previously with preliminary materials

-E Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11
+П Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11

-Notice of Annual General Meeting of Shareholders and Proxy Statement
+Notice of Annual General Meeting of Shareholders and Proxy Statement is to protect communities and enable prosperity.